Pregnancy: Medical check-ups

 • Identify early signs of postpartum depression or risk factors for it

-A second interview may be offered, between the 10e and 14e weeks after delivery, to women who are in any of the following situations:
+A second interview may be offered, between the 10e and 14e weeks who are following childbirth, to women who are in one of the following situations:

-• Women who have given birth for 1era time
+• Women who have given birth for 1re time

-• Women who have been found to have signs of postpartum depression or risk factors for it
+• Women who have been found to have signs of postpartum depression or have risk factors for it.

 One postnatal examination must be carried out within 8 weeks after delivery.